Accrual

 A back charge is a deduction the engaging party takes from an engaged contractor's payment claim to recover the cost of fixing the engaged contractor's breach.

-Back charges are gated by the contract: most upward contracts require notice in writing within a set window, otherwise the right to back-charge is waived.
+Back charges are gated by the contract: most contracts require notice in writing within a set window, otherwise the right to back-charge is waived.
 Missing the gate is how the engaging party loses recoverable cost.

 Example: An engaged contractor leaves the site uncleared.
 The party engaging them hires a cleaner for $1,400 and back-charges that amount against the engaged contractor's next progress claim.